clburlison/clburlison.com/about/site-info.md

 </details>
 <details>
   <summary>Content delivery network provided by <u><a href= "http://www.cloudflare.com">CloudFlare</a></u>.</summary>
-  <p>More information coming soon!</p>
+  <p>Cloudflare is much more than just my Content deliver network (CDN).
+Cloudflare also runs my DNS for the domain clburlison.com, has the ability to directly inject code into my website, gives me a flexible SSL for free, and has some nice built in reporting features.
+Of those the SSL certificate is likely the coolest.
+Though I do not have a true SSL setup, content that you view is secure from your end to Cloudflare's servers.<br><br>They also have support to use CNAME alias records which means I am able to point my domain to clburlison.github.io.
+My search bar, powered by swiftype, is also injected via Cloudflare's built in app support.
+All pretty cool features for the free tier.</p>
 </details>
 <details>
   <summary>Content ideas are tracked via <u><a href= "https://github.com/clburlison/clburlison.github.io/issues">Github Issues</a></u> and <u><a href= "https://waffle.io/clburlison/clburlison.github.io">Waffle.io</a></u>.</summary>
   <p><a href="http://waffle.io/clburlison/clburlison.github.io"><img src="https://badge.waffle.io/clburlison/clburlison.github.io.svg?label=ready&title=Ready" alt="Ready"></a>
     <a href="http://waffle.io/clburlison/clburlison.github.io"><img src="https://badge.waffle.io/clburlison/clburlison.github.io.svg?label=in%20progress&title=In%20Progress" alt="In Progress"></a><br>
-    At any given time I might have 30 plus ideas or topics that I wish to write about.
+    At any given time I might have 20 plus ideas or topics that I wish to write about.
 To keep track of these various ideas I create a Github issue.
 This allows me to add links or any notes that might be needed for me to understand what I wanted to write about.
 That means some of my issues might not make sense to you.
 Waffle.io just gives me a visual to keep me working on one or two topics at a time.
 The "Ready" tag is for content I am planning on writing about soon.
 The "In Progress" tag is for content ideas I'm working on right now.<br><br> With that said if you ever have any questions or would like for me to write about a specific topic feel free to create an issue and I will certainly think about it.  </p>
 </details>
 <details>
   <summary>The theme for this website was created by <u><a href= "https://mademistakes.com/">Michael Rose</a></u>.</summary>
-  <p>More information coming soon!</p>
+  <p>Michael Rose is a pretty awesome individual who is not only talented in web design but is also know for his drawings using the iOS app Paper.
+He also maintains a few other awesome Jekyll themes if you are interested.
+Lastly, his coding is very clear with plenty of code comments to help you understand what you're about to affect by changing values. </p>
 </details>
 <details>
   <summary>Travis-ci builds my website <u><a href= "https://travis-ci.org/clburlison/clburlison.github.io/builds">Build History</a></u>.</summary>